Women in Finland: Women in the workforce

 In 2021, the hours that Finns spent on work (meaning paid work and domestic work combined) were the same for women and men for the first time, according to Statistics Finland.
 Previously women had spent more time on work than men.

 Equality in the workforce

 Employers who have at least 30 employees must have a gender equality plan that includes a women's and men's pay comparison.
 The Ministry of Social Affairs and Health and other important labor market organizations set guidelines for gender equality planning.

 Women in the military

-Military service is required for men in Finland, but is voluntary for women.
+Military service is required for all mentally and physically capable men in Finland, but is voluntary for women.
 Women who enlist are allowed to train for combat roles.
 Finland is one of 16 other countries in the world that permit women in front-line combat positions.

+Women in politics

 Recreation

 In using the sauna, women bathe separately from men, except if they are with family members or friends.